IBM Cloud Docs

 High availability commands

-The first command in this example can also be used on a single VRA that is not set up for HA.
+The first set of commands in the following example can also be used on a single VRA that is not set up for HA.

 For more information on a full HA configuration, including setting the sync-group for the VIF's, see Associated VLAN subnets with VRRP.